sbancuz/Appunti/MIPS.md

 	Write the data of the result to the destination register
 ### Pipelining

 Pipelining is a technique to increase throughput when scheduling operations, MIPS makes use of this execution schedule by using 4 register between the various phases of execution.
 This means that the time to execute for all the instructions is 5 cycles, but overall the speedup for the program is 5x at most.
+This can be measured with [[Performance metrics]].

 ![[pipelining.png]]